SynoCommunity/spksrc/README.rst

 Donate
 ------
-If you like spksrc and packages made out of it, please consider making a donation to his authors:
+If you like spksrc and packages made out of it, please consider making a donation to these authors:

 * Diaoul